Downtown Dental Excellence offers

-The CEREC procedure is an exciting development in dentistry that has allowed dentists to restore teeth in as little as one visit.
-This procedure involves a few different, simple steps that allow a dentist to properly look at your teeth, come up with a plan of action, build a dental prosthetic (such as a CEREC crown) and then install that dental prosthetic in very little time.
+The CEREC procedure allows dentists to restore teeth in as little as one visit.
+This procedure involves a dentist examining their patient’s teeth, coming up with a plan of action, building a dental prosthetic (such as a CEREC crown), and then installing the dental prosthetic in a short period of time.

 Choose Downtown Dental Excellence for your CEREC dental needs today.